 How Index counts impressions

-When a DSP Demand-Side Platform (DSP).
-A software platform that automates bidding decisions in real-time and efficiently connects buyers and audiences through an ad exchange or SSP.
-Also known as a buy-side platform. wins an auction, Index Exchange (Index) stores the billing notification URL (burl), which is to be sent when a billable event has occurred.
-Based on the ad format The format of the ad space on the publisher's site.
-Banner and video are kinds of ad formats., Index counts a billable event and sends the DSP burl when the billing notification from the publisher The owner of a website or app where advertisements are served. meets the following criteria:
+When a DSP wins an auction, Index Exchange (Index) stores the billing notification URL (burl), which is to be sent when a billable event has occurred.
+Based on the ad format, Index counts a billable event and sends the DSP burl when the billing notification from the Media Owner meets the following criteria:

 Format Impression counting criteria